dogtagpki/pki/base/server/docs/installation/Installing_CA_with_Custom_CA_Signing_Key.md

 $ pkispawn -f ca-step1.cfg -s CA
 ```

-It will install CA in a Tomcat instance (default is pki-tomcat) with an NSS database at /etc/pki/pki-tomcat/alias.
+It will install CA subsystem in a Tomcat instance (default is pki-tomcat) and create the following NSS databases:
+* server NSS database: /etc/pki/pki-tomcat/alias
+* admin NSS database: ~/.dogtag/pki-tomcat/ca/alias

 Since there is no CSR path parameter specified, it will not generate the CA signing key by default.

 Generating CA Signing Key, CSR, and Certificate
 -----------------------------------------------

-Generate a custom CA signing key in the CA NSS database above, then generate a CSR and store it in a file (e.g. ca_signing.csr).
+Generate a custom CA signing key in the server NSS database, then generate a CSR and store it in a file (e.g. ca_signing.csr).

 Use the CSR to issue the CA signing certificate:
 * for root CA installation, generate a self-signed CA signing certificate